sfstoolbox/sfs-matlab/README.md

 #### arbitrary shaped arrays

-You can also create arbitrary shaped arrays by settings the values of the single loudspeaker directly in the <code>conf.secondary_sources.x0</code> matrix, which has to be empty if you want to use one of the above predefined shapes.
+You can create arbitrarily shaped arrays by settings the values of the single loudspeaker directly in the <code>conf.secondary_sources.x0</code> matrix, which has to be empty if you want to use one of the above predefined shapes.
 The rows of the matrix contain the single loudspeakers and the six columns are